dchaturvedi-alt/Movie-Recommender-System/README.md

 # Recommender-System-Project-
-Recommender System in python using autoencoders as part of Data Mining project
+Recommender System in python using autoencoders as part of Data Mining project.

 Contributors:
 Aasav Badera - 18075001
 Deepesh Tank - 18075017